 - All of the above didn’t happen overnight, and started with a commitment to change, that’s it

 About My Medical Bias

 In general, I do not believe that allopathic doctors (MD’s) know the first thing about health and wellness.
 If you are an MD and this offends you — don’t take it personal and convince me otherwise.
 Their training is symptomatic (not solution-based), is bias towards the pharmaceutical industry in the name of “health” but based in greed.
 The output of an MD’s training is by design.
-It doesn’t take a genius to figure what results from that equation.
+It shouldn’t take a genius to figure what results from that equation.
 Unfortunately, this training and bias infects the masses and is now part of our societal fabric.
 For instance, western society would rather get a shot to “prevent” and take a pill to “treat” rather than lead a healthy lifestyle and need neither.

 My solution started with rolling back 50 years of “health and wellness” recommendations.
 This because what you see today is the product of those “recommendations”.
 For instance, go back 50+ years and you will find a generally healthy society, and you can see for yourself by studying pictures and video, and older folks need only search their memories, however.
 Better yet, seek out and review the data which is a canvas that illustrates that what we are told to eat, and what is put in our food, and how it is produced, is making us this way.
 Yes, we have made important break throughs; I am simply referring to the western diet and nutritional recommendations, and its affect on societal health.